 - Purchase tags: Purchase tags from Metrc for your inventory.

-- Transfer inventory: If you need to return products or transfer part of a package to another store, transfer inventory in Metrc.
+- Transfer inventory: If you need to return products or transfer part of a package to another store or processing facility, transfer inventory in Metrc.

-You should not do anything else in Metrc.
-If you do anything else in Metrc, your sales may not report correctly, your inventory may be out of sync, and you may be out of compliance.
+You should do everything else in Green Bits.
+Otherwise, your sales may not report correctly, your inventory may be out of sync, and you may be out of compliance.

 What else do I need to know to stay compliant?

-Green Bits reports your cannabis sales to Metrc, and your state uses Metrc to make sure your cannabis sales are compliant with cannabis laws.
+Green Bits reports your cannabis sales to Metrc, and your state uses Metrc to make sure your cannabis sales are compliant and accurate.

 You may know traceability through Metrc as track and trace, state tracking, seed-to-sale tracking, your state system, or end-to-end trace and track.
 No matter what you call it, there are a few guidelines to remember to stay compliant once you connect your Green Bits account to Metrc.

-- Inventory admin: Follow our guidelines for splitting packages, adjusting inventory, transferring inventory, closing packages, and investigating discrepancies between Green Bits and Metrc.
+- Inventory admin: Follow our guidelines for splitting packages, merging packages, adjusting inventory, transferring inventory, closing packages, and investigating discrepancies between Green Bits and Metrc.

 - Labels: Make sure your labels include all required information, and what to do if labels are missing information.

 - API key updates: In some cases, you may need to update your API key periodically.